troperville

 • Spared by the Adaptation: Boromir and Théoden can be saved, Gandalf doesn't fall in his fight against the Balrog (and becomes Gandalf the White nevertheless) and Frodo doesn't lose his finger.

-• Training the Peaceful Villagers: The "Resist" Good general power in BFME give weapons, and light armors to Rohan peasants, making them a cheap infantry.
+• Training the Peaceful Villagers: The "Draft" Good general power in BFME gives weapons and light armor to Rohan peasants, turning them from Cannon Fodder to a cheap and relatively effective infantry.

 • Tunnel Network: In BFMEII, both the Dwarven faction, and the Goblin faction have resource-mining structures that doubled as entrances to their respective Tunnel Networks.